RafaelCGConrado/grafocal/README.md

 ## Running the app

-Run the app with the following command on your Terminal:
+Inside the 'demo' directory, run the app with the following command on your Terminal:

-    streamlit run demo/main.py
+    streamlit run main.py

 ## Data Sample